Tempur Sealy International (TPX) Q3 2017 Results - Earnings Call Transcript

 I think that we've kind of reconciled what I'll call a 16% growth rate today in the third quarter when we're expecting something in excess of 17%.
 So, we're probably 2% or 3% below where we exited the second quarter.
 Now, the obvious point is why, and we don't know yet whether that was market conditions.
 Overall, it takes us, I don't know, 45 days after we report to get all the industry data we need.
 On early indications, what we've been able to look at so far, it would look like the industry was not that robust in the third quarter, and then our performance will ultimately look very strong relative to others in the sector.

-When you look at post quarter in and going into the fourth quarter, I got to break it up a little bit.
+When you look at post quarter end and going into the fourth quarter, I got to break it up a little bit.
 Let's do North America first.
 Overall, North America trends going into the fourth quarter, I would say, were similar to the third quarter from a wholesale standpoint.
-When you look at the direct business, primarily the web business which grew at 200% in the third quarter, we are going to start comping against some tougher comps starting in the fourth quarter.
+When you look at the direct business, primarily the web business, which grew at 200% in the third quarter, we are going to start comping against some tougher comps starting in the fourth quarter.
 So I would expect the web business, although very robust, to be less than the 200% that we reported in the third quarter.

 Turning to International.
-International has generally been in the fourth quarter similar to the third quarter, with a little bit of headwind from the UK (35:38) Brexit.
+International has generally been in the fourth quarter similar to the third quarter, with a little bit of headwind from the UK – I'll call that Brexit.
 And then Germany has been a tad bit more competitive.

 Operator